GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 A File Naming Convention (FNC) or protocol allows you to systematically name your files, describing not only what each file contains but also how the project files relate to each other.

-Set up and standardise your naming conventions and file structures early in your research project.
+best practice is to set up and standardise your naming conventions and file structures early in your research project.
+This will help you build your frameworks and organise research data with sections of your dissertation.

 **IMPORTANT** Check for standards or existing file name conventions in your field **BEFORE** you start.
 It is particularly important when working with external parties that file naming conventions (FNC) are agreed upon at the beginning of any project.